kubernetes/enhancements/keps/sig-scheduling/2926-job-mutable-scheduling-directives/README.md

 ### Update related to KEP-5440

-As part of the [KEP5440](https://github.com/kubernetes/kubernetes/pull/132441) we adjust the condition to be `.spec.suspend=true && hasJobSuspendedCondition(job.status) &&.status.active=0`
+As part of the [KEP-5440](https://github.com/kubernetes/enhancements/issues/5440) we adjust the condition to be `Job.Spec.Suspend=true && hasCondition(Job.Status, "JobSuspended") && Job.Status.Active=0`
 which is more flexible as it allows to mutate the Job after it was started, but got suspended.
-This possibility is already used in the Kueue project, and the check had to be workarounded by clearing the `status.startTime`, see [here](https://github.com/kubernetes-sigs/kueue/blob/eb8a0e8c5c60d5771c593cca2fe9f7be0ea5b122/pkg/controller/jobs/job/job_controller.go#L184-L192).
+This possibility is already used in the Kueue project, and the check had to be workarounded by clearing the `Job.Status.StartTime`, see [here](https://github.com/kubernetes-sigs/kueue/blob/eb8a0e8c5c60d5771c593cca2fe9f7be0ea5b122/pkg/controller/jobs/job/job_controller.go#L184-L192).

 <!--
 This section should contain enough information that the specifics of your